 - Severe breathing problems (respiratory failure).

-- The outlook (prognosis) depends on the cause of the hepatic failure, the severity of the symptoms and any complications.
+- The outlook (prognosis) depends on the cause of the liver failure, the severity of the symptoms and any complications.

-- The outlook for acute liver failure has greatly improved.
-In the past most people with acute liver failure died but many now survive as a result of improvements in intensive medical care.
+- The outlook for acute liver failure (ALF) has greatly improved.
+In the past only 2 people in 10 with ALF survived but now more than 6 out of 10 survive as a result of improvements in intensive medical care.

 Further reading and references